Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/05-shell-introduction.md

 ~~~
 {: .output}

-Let's look at how our file system is organized.
+Let's look at how our file system is organised.
 We can see what files and subdirectories are in this directory by running `ls`,
 which stands for "listing":

 ~~~